gowebly/gowebly/README.md

 frontend:
    package_name: project # (string) option can be any name of your package.json (for example, 'project')
    css_framework: default # (string) option can be one of the values: 'tailwindcss', 'unocss', or 'default'
+   runtime_environment: default # (string) option can be one of the values: 'bun', or 'default'
    htmx: latest # (string) option can be any existing version
    hyperscript: latest # (string) option can be any existing version
 ```